 Accessibility & Comfort at Rise

 Rise strives to be inclusive and accessible for our clients and visitors.
-Our entry, reception area, meeting rooms and restroom are fully wheelchair accessible.
+Our entry, reception area, and meeting rooms are wheelchair accessible.
 If you have any requests that would make your visit to Rise easier or more comfortable, please let us know and we will do our very best to accommodate you.
 If you have questions regarding accessibility, email info@womenslegalcentre.ca

 Dogs at Rise